krymtkts/SnippetPredictor/docs/SnippetPredictor/Add-Snippet.md

 ```

 Add a snippet.
-You can pass code blocks because code blocks are implicitly converted to strings through the pipeline.
+You can pass code blocks.
+Code blocks are implicitly converted to strings through the pipeline.

 ### Example 4